Stanley Gene: Stanley Gene's age

 Stanley Gene's age was a major talking point about the player for many years.
-Although his date of birth registered with the Rugby Football League (RFL) was 11 May 1974, many of his former team mates and coaches insisted he was considerably older than this.
+Although his date of birth registered with the Rugby Football League (RFL) was 11 May 1974, many of his former teammates and coaches insisted he was considerably older than this.

 In 2008, Gene himself stated that he was 34, and explained that some people believe that Papua New Guineans "look older in the face" than in other countries.
 Despite this explanation, it was rumoured that he was unable to provide a birth certificate to prove his age, and that he allegedly held several passports with different dates of birth.
 Former Wigan player Bryan Fletcher predicted that Gene could be as old as 45.

 On 11 May 2013, Gene confirmed that it was his 39th birthday.
 He showed guests at his birthday dinner his birth certificate, which confirmed that his date of birth is 11 May 1974.